letimome/CustomDiff/readme.md

 It querys the multi-dimensional (mysql) dabatase where the product customizations are stored, and visualizes them by leveraging Alluvial diagrams.

-Git2SPLdb is implemented in Spring Boots.
+CustomDiff is implemented in Spring Boots.
 This repository holds the entire project, so clone it and directly import it to Eclipse or SpringBoot distribution.
-Note that Git2SPLdb need you to have the multidimensional database in place.
-Hence, Git2SPLdb is required: https://github.com/letimome/Git2SPLdb
+Note that CustomDiff requires you to have the multidimensional database in place.
+Hence, Git2SPLdb is required: https://github.com/letimome/Git2SPLdb Download it and run it so you have a database filled with your SPL's customizations.

 Modify the application.properties file for your own setting.